-Fax: +44 207 415 6111

-Email: rebecca.okelly@twobirds.com

-URL: www.twobirds.com
+Tel: +44 20 7415 6000 Email: rebecca.okelly@twobirds.com URL: www.twobirds.com

-Rebecca is an associate in Bird & Bird's intellectual property department.
+Rebecca is a senior associate in Bird & Bird's intellectual property department.
 She was admitted to the New York Bar in 2005, qualified as an Irish solicitor in 2007 and was admitted to the roll of solicitors of England and Wales in October 2012.

 Rebecca has represented major ISPs in litigation brought by the recorded music industry relating to peer-2-peer music downloading and the blocking of Pirate Bay websites.
 Rebecca has also worked extensively with customs authorities in relation to counterfeit goods on behalf of numerous global media, clothing, automotive, and food & drink organisations.
 As a result of this work, Rebecca was invited to be the Irish liaison between rightsholders and international customs authorities in the initial phase of the World Customs Organisations' innovative Interface Public-Members Tool project.
-More recently, Rebecca has acted in numerous actions involving copyright infringement relating to broadcasting sports events in pubs around the UK.
+More recently, Rebecca has acted in numerous actions involving copyright infringement relating to broadcasting sports events in pubs around the UK and in relation to infringing activity online.

-Phil Sherrell

-Bird & Bird LLP 15 Fetter Lane London, EC4A 1JP United Kingdom
+Phil Sherrell Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom